xoolive/rs1090/crates/rs1090/readme.md

 - [pyModeS](https://github.com/junzis/pyModeS) in full Python mode;
 - [pyModeS](https://github.com/junzis/pyModeS) with Cython compiled functions;
-- rs1090 with Python bindings on a single core (for a fair comparison);
+- `rs1090` with Python bindings on a single core (for a fair comparison);
-- rs1090 with Python bindings on many cores (parallelization with [rayon](https://docs.rs/rayon/));
+- `rs1090` with Python bindings on many cores **(default)**;
-- full Rust rs1090 parallelized benchmark.
+- full Rust `rs1090` benchmark on many cores **(default)**.

 The Python script for benchmarking is in [python/examples](python/examples/benchmark.py).
 The Rust benchmark is executed with `cargo bench`.
 Both scripts are run on an Intel(R) Core(TM) i7-10850H CPU @ 2.70GHz.

 ![](./python/examples/benchmark.svg)

+> [!NOTE]
+> The default out-of-the-box mode of `rs1090` is an execution distributed on all your cores.
+This benchmark was performed on a regular laptop.
+It can be much faster on supercomputers, but considering that most laptops now have at least 4 cores, this default mode yields the speed-up you should get on your own computer.

 ## Installation